-Capital means cash, equipment, inventory, other tangible property, cash equivalents and indebtedness secured by assets owned by the alien entrepreneur, provided that the alien entrepreneur is personally and primarily liable and that the assets of the new commercial enterprise upon which the petition is based are not used to secure any of the indebtedness.
+Capital means cash, equipment, inventory, other tangible property, cash equivalents and debt, provided that the alien entrepreneur is personally and primarily liable and that the assets of the new commercial enterprise upon which the petition is based are not used to secure any of the indebtedness.
 All capital shall be valued at fair-market value in United States dollars.

 Required minimum investments are:

 – General: The minimum qualifying investment in the United States is $1.05 million as a direct investment.

 – Targeted Employment Area (High Unemployment or Rural Area): the minimum qualifying investment either within a high-unemployment area or rural area in the United States is $800,000.

 (Regional Center (Pilot Program) funding projects in TEA’s can accept a minimum of $800,000 from each EB-5 investor).

 A targeted employment area (TEA) is an area that, at the time of investment, is:

 A rural area is any area outside a metropolitan statistical area (as designated by the Office of Management and Budget) or outside the boundary of any city or town having a population of 20,000 or more according to the decennial census.